 Students who are withdrawn from the MBA or MBA ISP as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
 If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MBA or MBA ISP, as applicable, without option of future re-admission.

 Students are permitted to count one grade of C for graduate credit toward their degree requirements.
-If a student achieves two grades below B in their first full-time term (or equivalent) of graduate study or a total of three grades below B over the full length of their program, the student may be withdrawn from the MAcc or MPAcc, as applicable, at the discretion of the MAcc Committee.
-If at any time, a student’s overall average drops below B, the student may be withdrawn from the MAcc and MPAcc, as applicable.
+If a student achieves two grades below B in their first full-time term (or equivalent) of graduate study or a total of three grades below B over the full length of their program, the student may be withdrawn from the MAcc, as applicable, at the discretion of the MAcc Committee.
+If at any time, a student’s overall average drops below B, the student may be withdrawn from the MAcc as applicable.
 The number of credit hours per course will not be considered in determining student progression.

-Students who are withdrawn from the MAcc or MPAcc as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
-If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MAcc or MPAcc, as applicable, without option of future re-admission.
+Students who are withdrawn from the MAcc as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
+If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MAcc as applicable, without option of future re-admission.

 MSc in Management